-The satisfactory course completion criteria listed on page 2 also applies to the completion of any courses requiring competency-based assessment.
+The satisfactory Course Completion Criteria Of Higher School Certificate Course listed on page 10 also applies to the completion of any courses requiring competency-based assessment.
 Where a student has not successfully completed any modules, it is a matter for the teacher's professional judgment to determine whether the attempts made by the student to complete the course are genuine.